notpresident35/awesome-learn-gamedev/README.md

 # Tech Art

+### General

-A list of tech art resources, communities, and professionals, curated by Heart Machine (studio that made Hyper Light Drifter and now Hyper Light Breaker)
+🟪 A list of tech art resources, communities, and professionals, curated by Heart Machine (the studio that made Hyper Light Drifter and now Hyper Light Breaker)

 [https://heartmachine.notion.site/Tech-Art-Learning-Resources-d2eb63aeca624cf59faab5a19b4a732d](https://heartmachine.notion.site/Tech-Art-Learning-Resources-d2eb63aeca624cf59faab5a19b4a732d)